 - Under/over payment risk

+- Missing key legislative deadline

 - Payroll system outage

 - Key person unavailable/incapacitated

-- Data breach of payroll information
+- · Data breach of payroll information

 Other things to consider

 - Who can activate the Payroll Continuity Plan (PCP)? - How do you assess and respond to each type of incident? - What is the communication plan when an incident occurs? - How often do you need to test your PCP?